 Thus they aren’t really like anything we can relate too.
 They obviously aren’t like us, but they also don’t resemble any kind of animal, and they aren’t simply robots either.

 I don’t really think there are any other aliens you can say that about.
 The Predator for instance is still very human, not just in terms of how it looks, but its whole warrior culture, whilst the Xenomorph aside from still having some human features like arms, legs and a mouth, is basically just like a big overgrown animal.

 The Daleks however to ironically use a Star Trek quote are genuinely “life but not as we know it”.

 I also feel that the Daleks simply have more charisma and screen presence than the Klingons.
-Their, rasping, screeching voice alone, never mind their design is spectacular and instantly imitable, which probably accounts for a large part of their popularity.
+Their rasping, screeching voice alone is instantly imitable, which probably accounts for a large part of their popularity.

 Another way you can tell the Daleks have the greater presence is that they take centre stage whenever they appear.

 In all of their appearances in Classic Who they are the main villains and the focus is entirely on them except for one story “Frontier in Space”, though even here they are still the main villains, we just don’t find out until the end.
 In the New Who they have been the main focus in all but two stories they appeared in .

 The Klingons however in their appearances in the original series were not always the main villains or focus of the stories.
 In Errand of Mercy the main focus I feel is on the aliens the Klingons are persecuting, in Fridays child again I feel the main focus is on the aliens.
 In The Trouble with Tribbles the main focus is on the Tribbles.
 The Klingons could be replaced by any alien in that story.
 In Day of the Dove meanwhile the main villain is the alien that is pitting the Klingons and the humans against one another.

 The Daleks when compared with the Klingons are just simply too big a presence to be pushed to the side.